 Mathematics as the Key to Education

 What is this subject?
 Socrates identifies this subject by describing it as the lowly business of distinguishing the one, the two, and the three—the number.
-The Greek word for number is arithmos, and it’s the root of our word arithmetic.
+The Greek word for number is arithmos, the root of our word arithmetic.
 The guardians that are undergoing this rigorous form of education do not study mathematics for practical purposes.
 Of course, this is the way mathematics is studied in most universities today.
 It was the way most people even would have studied mathematics in ancient Greece; we learn a little bit of math, and then we use it.
 Not the guardians.
-The guardians study mathematics in order to turn around.
-They study the nature of numbers themselves.
-They’re interested not in commerce, they’re not interested in technical applications of mathematics, they’re interested in the pure study of numbers.
+The guardians study mathematics to turn around.
+They study the nature of the numbers themselves.
+They’re interested not in commerce or the technical applications of mathematics; they’re interested in the pure study of numbers.
 In modern language, this is described as number theory.
-After they study arithmetic, the guardians study plain geometry, solid geometry, theoretical astronomy, and harmonics.
+After they study arithmetic, the guardians study plane geometry, solid geometry, theoretical astronomy, and harmonics.

 What is the nature of mathematics, and why it was so important to Plato?
 It was important because mathematics is the best preparation for dialectic, the study of the purely formal structure of the whole of reality.
-It’s really not so obvious what the relationship is between mathematics and the forms.
-That’s what I want to have us think about.
-Let me put the point in the following way: think of the kinds of issues in which we have very real disagreement.
-You and I might disagree about the painting in the museum, and I say it’s beautiful and you say it’s ugly.
-You and I might disagree about a specific tax policy, you might say it’s unfair to tax rich people more than we tax poor people, and I might say no, it’s perfectly just to do that; we disagree.
+The relationship is between mathematics and the forms is not obvious.
+Consider the point in the following way: Think of the kinds of issues in which we have a very real disagreement.
+You and I might disagree about the painting in the museum; I say it’s beautiful and you say it’s ugly.
+You and I might disagree about a specific tax policy: You might say it’s unfair to tax rich people more than we tax poor people, and I might say no, it’s perfectly just to do that; we disagree.
 These are the issues, of course, that human beings have always intensely engaged in conflict over.
 Now, contrast that realm of disagreement with the realm of mathematics.

 They study the nature of numbers themselves.
 They’re interested not in commerce, they’re not interested in technical applications of mathematics …

 None of us would ever disagree that two plus two equals four.
 We take that to be a simple universal objective truth.
-We take it to be 100 percent clear that two plus two equals four.
+We take it to be 100% clear that two plus two equals four.
 Take us back to the museum and imagine the discussion in which we’re disagreeing about the beauty of the painting.
-Well, that’s a hard discussion to have because it’s not clear what you mean by beauty or what I mean by beauty.
-Our disagreement about the tax policy, it’s not clear what you think justice is or what I think justice is, and that’s perhaps the reason why our disagreement goes on for such a long time.
+It’s a hard discussion to have because it’s not clear what you mean by beauty or what I mean by beauty.
+In our disagreement about the tax policy, it’s not clear what you think justice is or what I think justice is, and that’s perhaps the reason why our disagreement goes on for such a long time.

 Mathematics as a Platonic Ideal

-I would suggest that the very best way to think of the relationship between mathematics and the forms—and in turn to understand Plato’s deep appreciation of mathematics and the prominent place he gives it in the education of the guardians, because after all, their education seems to be almost exclusively mathematical—is to think of the platonic forms as containing many of the same qualities that mathematics has, but operating in a different sphere.
-Another word that might be useful here: think of the forms as a projection of mathematical qualities onto issues like beauty and justice.
+The best way to think of the relationship between mathematics and the forms—and in turn to understand Plato’s deep appreciation of mathematics and the prominent place he gives it in the education of the guardians, as, their education seems to be almost exclusively mathematical—is to think of the platonic forms as containing many of the same qualities that mathematics has, but operating in a different sphere.
+Another word that might be useful here is to think of the forms as a projection of mathematical qualities onto issues like beauty and justice.
 Socrates believes that there is a form of beauty, a form of justice, beauty itself, justice itself.

 Think of the forms as a projection of mathematical qualities onto issues like beauty and justice.

 They would be the answer to the famous Socratic question, what is beauty, what is justice; they would be forms.
 They would have precisely the same sorts of qualities that mathematical truth, as we would all agree, already has.
-These forms would be clear and distinct and universal and objective.
-This is very hard to imagine.
+These forms would be clear, distinct, universal, and objective.
+This is a difficult concept to imagine.
 It’s very hard to imagine being in a museum and having an intense disagreement about a painting and thinking it could be resolved in the same way that an arithmetic problem can be resolved.
-If I ask you to multiply 75 times 152, I know we will all reach the answer if we do the steps properly or if we use a calculator, and we will end up with the same answer, and we don’t disagree.
+If I ask you to multiply 75 times 152, we will all reach the answer if we do the steps properly or if we use a calculator; we will end up with the same answer and we don’t disagree.
 You and I will not come to blows over that mathematical problem.
 We may very well, however, come to blows about tax policy.
 We may disagree so vehemently that we can’t find a common ground.

-The great platonic hope, the great platonic projection, is to project these kinds of mathematical attributes onto precisely those questions that right now seem to be so far from being resolvable.
-In Plato’s youth, in the 5th century, he witnessed tremendous turmoil.
-He witnessed his fellow citizens literally killing each other.
+The great platonic projection is to project these kinds of mathematical attributes onto precisely those questions that currently seem to be so far from being resolvable.
+In Plato’s youth in the 5th century, he witnessed tremendous turmoil.
+He witnessed his fellow citizens killing each other.
 This made, without a doubt, an enormous impression on him.
-Much of his thinking, I think, can be derived from this impulse.
+Much of his thinking can be derived from this impulse.
 How do we resolve conflict?
 How do we come to harmony among ourselves?
-The platonic forms may be conceived, in fact, as a hopeful vision in which conflict about those most basic values, the values that people are willing to do die for, values like goodness and justice, can be resolved.
+The platonic forms may be conceived, in fact, as a hopeful vision in which conflict about those most basic values—the values that people are willing to do die for, values like goodness and justice—can be resolved.

 Learn more about an infinite set that’s infinitely larger than the counting numbers